630 Years of Winemaking—All Still in the Family

-The grapes were harvested in the cool early morning and immediately taken to the winery.
-After destemming, the whole berries were placed in in stainless steel, and primary fermentation completed in 14 days.
-The new wine was removed from the skin and pumped into French oak barrels (50% new) where it went through malolactic fermentation and was racked every six months.
-After 18 months, the wines were tasted, final selections made, and individual barrels racked to create this powerful yet silky rich wine with true Napa Valley mountain-grown character.
+The grapes were harvested in the cool, early morning and immediately taken to the winery.
+After destemming and sorting of the fruit, the whole berries were placed in stainless steel tanks for an initial three-day cold soak followed by the warming of the fruit for yeast inoculation, allowing fermentation to complete in 14 days.
+The new wine was removed from the skins and pumped into French oak barrels (50% new) where it went through malolactic fermentation.
+The wine was gently racked every four months.
+After 18 months in the barrel, the wine was tasted and the final selections made.
+Individual barrels were blended to create this powerful, yet silky wine, with true Napa Valley mountain-grown character.

-We harvested Chardonnay from 4- to 31-year-old vines from select portions of nine vineyard blocks, which are planted at an elevation of 1413-1494 feet.
-This year’s selection comprised ten Chardonnay clones—nine Burgundian and the acclaimed Heritage Weimer Selection—that together create the complexity in aromatics and flavors we seek for our Mountain Select Chardonnay.
+The Chardonnay grapes were picked from 5- to 31-year-old vines from select portions of 10 vineyard blocks, which are planted at an elevation of 1413 to 1494 feet.
+This year’s selection comprised 10 Chardonnay clones – 8 Burgundian clones plus California clone 04 and the acclaimed heritage Weimer Selection – that together create the complexity in aromas and flavors we seek for our Mountain Select Chardonnay.

-The grapes were harvested in the cool early morning hours and immediately taken to the winery.
+The grapes were harvested in the cool, early morning hours and immediately taken to the winery.
 After destemming, the whole berries were placed in the press for a very gentle release of the Chardonnay juice.
-The juice was chilled further in stainless steel, inoculated with yeast and transferred to French oak barrels (50% new) to complete primary fermentation in the estate’s wine cave.
-The wine remained in contact with the lees (sur lie) in the French oak barrel for about 10 months, during which time the malolactic fermentation completed.
-When ageing was completed, the wine in each barrel was tasted to determine selections for the final Mountain Select blend.
+The juice was chilled further in stainless steel, inoculated with select yeast and transferred to French oak barrels (50% new) to complete primary fermentation in the estate’s wine cave.
+The wine remained in contact with the lees (sur lie) in the barrel for approximately 10 months, during which time the wine underwent the malolactic fermentation.
+When aging was complete, the wine in each barrel was carefully evaluated for the final Mountain Select blend.

 The Antica Team